RavalTirth21/AWS-IAM-Projects/IAM-CLI-MFA-AccessKey-Project/README.md

 ---

 ### 🔐 9.
-Sign-In with MFA
+Sign-In with IAM User
-The IAM user logged into the AWS Console with MFA.
+The IAM user logged into the AWS Console.
 ![Step 9](09-Sign-In-IAM-User.png)

 ---